hendrexyip/INFOSYS320LABTEST2/README.md

 Instructions for hyip413 Lab Test 2

-The sence for the lab test is stored on Assets > SampleScences > Scences > CharacterThirdPerson
+The scene for the lab test is stored on Assets > SampleScenes > Scenes > CharacterThirdPerson

-The scripts used for the lab test are located on Assets > SampleScences > Scences
+The scripts used for the lab test are located on Assets > SampleScenes > Scenes
 - Skectch.cs
 - TreeSurvey.cs
 - MySpheres.cs